 MAKE EVERY WORD COUNT

 In the UK, your CV should ideally fit nicely onto 1 page.
 If it’s a real squash, go for 2, but never more than that.
 You’re probably past needing to write about being a school prefect or captaining the tennis team.
-Companies receive a huge number of applications and typically your CV will be read in less than 60 seconds.
+Companies receive a huge number of applications and typically your CV will be reviewed on an average of 6 seconds.
 Remember, your CV is a conversation starter.
 It’s a tool to get you to interview, where you can share more details.
 It should leave the reader wanting more.
 If you write too much detail, you may make it more difficult to strike up interesting dialogue at interview.

 DON’T STRUCTURE YOUR CV BY PROJECT